ShenranTomWang/NLP_Onboarding/compute/NLP_Servers.md

 Now `ssh -J CWL@remote.cs.ubc.ca CWL@submit-cs.cs.ubc.ca` becomes `ssh UBC-Submit-CS`.

 ## File System
 Our storage directory is in `/ubc/cs/research/nlp-raid/students/CWL/`.
 Please be reminded to consistently deleting unused files, as we often run out of storage.
 The old directory `/ubc/cs/research/nlp/CWL/` had ran out of space.
+Note that this is a different file system from the your home directory and will cause bugs if your `.bashrc` is trying to run things there.

 ## Slurm Specs
 For basic usage of Slurm, checkout the [Slurm document](../technical/slurm.md).
 To start an interactive session, use: